malaya-m/malaya-m/README.md

-### Hi, I'm Malaya! 👋🏾
+### Hi, I'm Malaya. 👋🏾

-Welcome to my Cybersecurity & IT Project Portfolio
+Welcome to my Cybersecurity & IT Project Portfolio!

 I'm a cybersecurity practitioner with over a decade of experience in customer-facing roles across public and private sectors.
 I bring a unique blend of **empathy**, **adaptability**, and **analytical thinking** to my work in security.
 I thrive in dynamic environments where cross-functional collaboration and data-informed decision-making drive impact.